-How To Get Rid Of Morning Breath Before Morning Sex
+How To Get Rid Of Your Morning Breath Before You Have Morning Sex

 If you are fortunate enough to be indulging in morning sex, do yourself a solid and don't sabotage it with a mouth that radiates stuck-in-your-gums-overnight-sashimi and eau-de-next-day-Chardonnay.
 (I definitely just gagged a little.)
 You had a great date followed by a great sleepover; with great power comes great responsibility, you dig?

 There's no place for morning breath in morning sex.
 If you stay over your date's house — or, more likely, apartment — and wake up with a monster-mouth of hideousness because you didn't bring a travel toothbrush with you and it's too soon to leave one at casual bae's place, what do you do?

 There are many things you can do to keep your mouth smelling fresher than a brand new baby's.
 (Assuming babies have fresh breath?
 I feel like they do.)
 Here's how to get rid of morning breath for morning sex, according to science:

 Watch What You Eat